JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 `Joint(joint_type,parent_body_id,Xp_to_jp,child_body_id,Xc_to_jc,doflist)`

+However, there is a specialized signature if you simply wish to place a body in some stationary configuration `X`:

+`Joint(X,body_id)`

 ## Example
 Let's see a 2d example.
 Suppose we have two bodies, 1 and 2.
 Body 1 is to be connected to the inertial coordinate system, and prescribed with motion